Looking for Washington DC date ideas?

 National Museum of the American Indian.
 Take your date on a trip through American history.
 Reigning as one of the world’s most expensive collections of Native American artifacts, this museum is filled with “wow” moments that will spark many conversations.
 Not only does the museum focus on American Indians, but various Indian tribes around the globe.

 National Museum of Natural History.
-The second most popular museum in the Smithsonian collection, through intense research, an extensive catalogue, and public support, the museum presents an authentic depiction of natural history.
+The National Museum of Natural History is the #1 of the things to do in Washington DC for good reason – it is a super interesting museum which presents an authentic depiction of natural history.
 The museum is home to more than 126 million different species of animals, rocks, and plants.
 This is the perfect date for any history buffs out there.

 National Portrait Gallery.
 The perfect date for art lovers alike, the National Portrait Gallery focuses on important events from segments of U.S. history.
 The photographs aim to define American culture, and the vast transformation over the years.